-- When can I register and what are the fees?Registration for the season begins late August or early September and is available online (see Register Now button above).
+- When can I register and what are the fees?Registration for the season begins late August or early September and is done online.
 The cost for the season (dryland and on-snow) is listed on the program main page.
 A mandatory club membership fee is charged once annually per family in addition to the registration fees.

 - What level of ski ability does my child need?